H4ml3t/transport-layer-refactoring-discussion/presentation/presentation.md

 - Textual output file formats are OK but more prone to generate errors
 - Force users to define a schema for their body content
-- Avoid using string for numeric values
+- Avoid using strings for numeric values
 - Leave duplicates detection to consumers